UK is compassionate, says PM after Suella Braverman invasion row

 Ms Braverman has been criticised for overcrowding at the Manston migrant processing centre in Kent, which has reportedly led to outbreaks of disease and violence.

-The prime minister's official spokesman said Rishi Sunak told his cabinet at a meeting on Tuesday that the UK would "always be a compassionate, welcoming country", while Ms Braverman said a "whole government approach" would be needed to tackle the migrant crisis.
+The prime minister's official spokesman said Rishi Sunak told his cabinet at a meeting on Tuesday that the UK would "always be a compassionate, welcoming country".

-The spokesman said he had not asked Mr Sunak how he would personally describe the scale of the issue, or whether it was inappropriate for the home secretary to use the word "invasion".

 Earlier, Immigration Minister Robert Jenrick told the BBC politicians must be careful with their language when talking about this issue.